Packages

 when multiple conflicting writes are performed on a Mem element, the result is undefined (unlike Vec, where the last assignment wins)

-40. sealed abstract class MemBase[T <: Data] extends HasId with NamedComponent with SourceInfoDoc
+47. sealed abstract class MemBase[T <: Data] extends MemBaseIntf[T] with HasId with NamedComponent

 An aggregate had a mix of specified and unspecified directionality children